Rifle FAQ

 It would also be wise to spend the required time to keep your rifle in good condition.
 Do you really want to trust your life to a weapon that has not been properly maintained?

-For myself, I would choose the Ruger M77R in .350 Rem.
-Mag.
-But it is made entirely of ferrous metal and will require more maintenance, particularly in a salt water environment, so it may not be the best choice for you.
+For myself, I would choose a Henry .45-70 lever action, which is similar to a Marlin Guide Gun with better sights and a smoother action.
+However, it is made entirely of ferrous metal and will require more maintenance, particularly in a salt water environment, so it may not be the best choice for you.

 One possible compromise for your situation is the Marlin 1895GS.
 This is the stainless steel Guide Gun in .45-70 caliber.
 It does kick, no doubt about it, but less than the .450 Marlin version.
 The advantage of the .45-70 caliber is that you can use standard 405 grain factory loads for practice and to gain proficiency and then, if you wish, switch to powerful +P 350 grain loads from PMC or Cor-Bon for carry in bear country.
-And the rifle itself requires the least maintenance of the bunch due to its stainless steel construction.
-(It must still be maintained, however, particularly in a salt water environment.)
+The rifle itself requires the least maintenance of the bunch, due to its stainless steel construction.
+(It must still be maintained, however, particularly around salt water.)

 If you do decide on a .30-06, use the 220 grain bullets.
-And remember that bullet placement is everything!
+Remember that bullet placement is everything.

 Recommended elk and moose cartridges